Yubico/webauthn-recovery-extension/README.md

           `S_enc` as described in [SEC 1][sec1], section 2.3.4.
 If invalid, return CTAP2_ERR_XXX.

-       2. Extract the public key from `attestation_cert` and use it to verify the signature `sig` against the signed data `alg || aaguid || S_enc`.
+       1. Extract the public key from `attestation_cert` and use it to verify the signature `sig` against the signed data `alg || aaguid || S_enc`.
           If invalid, return CTAP2_ERR_XXX.

+       1. If `attestation_cert` contains an extension with OID 1.3.6.1.4.1.45724.1.1.4 (`id-fido-gen-ce-aaguid`), verify that the value of this extension equals `aaguid`.

-       3. OPTIONALLY, perform this sub-step:
+       1. OPTIONALLY, perform this sub-step:
            1. Using a vendor-specific store of trusted attestation CA certificates, verify the signature of `attestation_cert`.
 If invalid or untrusted, OPTIONALLY return CTAP2_ERR_XXX.

-       4. Store `(alg, aaguid, S)` internally.
+       1. Store `(alg, aaguid, S)` internally.

     - anything else:

        1. Return CTAP2_ERR_XXX.

- 4. Increment the `state` counter by one (the counter's initial value is 0).
+ 1. Increment the `state` counter by one (the counter's initial value is 0).

 ## RP operations